Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 • use of the “cloud” (LastPass storage);

-• sharing access to the database of passwords and Internet forms data.
+• shared access to a database of passwords and online form data.

 • not the smallest size compared to competing software (about 16 MB);

-• potential privacy risk when stored in the cloud.
+• potential threat to privacy when stored in the cloud.

-Cost: Free, premium version available (from $2/month) and business version
+Cost: free, there is a premium version (from $2/month) and a business version

 1Password

 One of the best, but quite expensive password and other confidential information manager for Mac, Windows PC and mobile devices.
 Data can be stored in the cloud and locally.
-Virtual storage is protected by a master password, like most other password managers.
+The virtual vault is protected by a master password, like most other password managers.

 Key information and benefits: